simps4simps/simps4simps/README.md

 Hey there!

-My name is simp but dont ask about who or what is simp for.
+My name is simp but dont ask about who or what i simp for.

 [![simps's GitHub stats](https://github-readme-stats.vercel.app/api?username=simps4simps)](https://github.com/anuraghazra/github-readme-stats)